AEFeinstein/Super-2024-Swadge-FW/tools/pyFlashGui/README.md

 1. Plug the Swadge into the computer with a USB-C cable
 1. Wait for the GUI to flash green, then you're done.

-TODO: Make instructional video (flash & test)
+An instructional video can be found here: https://youtu.be/AdtCOf92yiQ

 # Kiosk Instructions